 When wrist pain occurs, most people will assume that they have Carpal Tunnel Syndrome – particularly when the symptoms are recurring.
 While this is a possibility, many other conditions could be directly causing the wrist pain, including minor strains or issues within the soft tissue.
 For this reason, we encourage our patients to seek a medical diagnosis before starting any treatments to ensure that relief is sustained long-term and temporary therapies are not prioritized.

 Carpal Tunnel Syndrome

-- Adopt a neutral grip or position that keeps the wrist and hand straight
+- Adopting a neutral grip position that promotes a straight hand and wrist

-Wrist pain can be debilitating but that doesn’t mean you have to live with the pain.
+Wrist pain can be debilitating, but that does not mean you have to live with the pain.
 If you are experiencing wrist pain, seek professional treatment.
 Regardless of the source of your pain, we will work with you to determine the right treatment plan for your needs.
-For more information on wrist pain or to schedule an appointment, contact Hunt Spinal Care today.
+For more information on wrist pain or to schedule an appointment, contact us or give us a call at (918) 459-0333 today.